arupgsh/mtdna-server-workflow/README.md

 ## Homplasmic/Heteroplasmic Variant Caller

-if you dont want to execute the complete worklfow and only interested in the variants, run the following code:
+if you don't want to execute the complete workflow and only interested in the variants, run the following tool:

 ### Download Tool
 ```
 mkdir mutation-server
-wget https://github.com/seppinho/mutation-server/releases/download/1.1.1/mutation-server-1.1.1.jar -O mutation-server/mutation-server-1.1.1.jar
+wget https://github.com/seppinho/mtdna-server-workflow/releases/download/1.1.1/mutation-server-1.1.1.jar -O mutation-server/mutation-server-1.1.1.jar
 ```
 ### Download Test Data